-Access to Training Services: Access to training services such as On-the-Job training, incumbent worker training, are made available to local employers.
+Access to Training Services: Access to training services such as On-the-Job training, entrepreneurial, adult education and literacy, and customized training.

-Business Services: Employer services, such as job fairs, recruitment assistance, and
+Business Services: Employer services, such as job fairs, recruitment assistance, and inclimbent worker training are made available to lead to the services.